actix/book/actix/src/sec-3-address.md

 ways to send a message.

   * `Addr::do_send(M)` - this method ignores the actor's mailbox capacity and puts the message to a mailbox unconditionally.
-This method does not return the result of of message handling and fails silently if the actor is gone.
+This method does not return the result of message handling and fails silently if the actor is gone.

   * `Addr::try_send(M)` - this method tries to send the message immediately.
 If